-a.
-Students are entitled to express their personal opinions verbally as long as such opinions do not interfere with the freedom of others to express themselves.
-Students may not use lewd, vulgar, indecent or offensive speech, or engage in lewd, vulgar, indecent or offensive conduct while participating in, or present at, any school activity or any school sponsored extracurricular activity.

-b.
-Students have the freedom to assemble peacefully.
-There is an appropriate time and place for the expression of opinions and beliefs.
+- a.
+The School Corporation recognizes students' constitutional rights to free expression.
+While participating in, or present at, any school activity or any school sponsored extracurricular activity, students may not engage in speech (spoken or written) or conduct (including by wearing clothing, jewelry, or hairstyles) that: is obscene, lewd, vulgar, indecent or plainly offensive; actually or is reasonably be expected to substantially disrupt the school; promotes alcohol or other illegal drug use; incites imminent lawless action; threatens violence; asserts false statements of fact about another person or entity; or expresses school sponsored speech that is inconsistent with educational interests. - b.
+The School Corporation recognizes students' freedom to assemble peacefully.
 Conducting demonstrations which interfere with the operation of the school or classroom is inappropriate and prohibited.
 All student meetings in school buildings or on school grounds may function only as a part of the formal educational process or as authorized by the school principal.
-The use of obscenities or personal attacks is prohibited.
+In considering such requests, the principal shall not unlawfully withhold permission based on the identity of the speaker or viewpoint being expressed.
+The use of obscenities is prohibited.
 Violence, threats of violence and possession, use or threatened use, of weapons are prohibited.